konradhalas/mimid/README.md

 Mocking library for Python.

-**⚠️ This project is under heavy development, API could be unstable.**.
+**⚠️ This project is under heavy development, API could be unstable.**

 ## Installation